gonanda/Data-Ninja-Places-to-open-a-Japanese-restaurant/README.md

 # Data Ninja - Secret places to open a restaurant
 ### Applied Data Science Capstone by IBM/Coursera

-This repository is a hands-on project with the goal to search optimal locations for to open a restaurant in the City of Berlin.
+This repository is a hands-on project with the goal to search optimal locations for to open a restaurant in Berlin.
 Here you will find tools and techniques of data science, such as data cleaning, data analysis, K-means clustering and how to use the foursquare developer website to extract important information for this search.
 This final project is the capstone project that I completed during the IBM/Coursera data science course.

 ### Prerequisites